When a website is protected by Cloudflare, there are several occasions when it will challenge visitor traffic:

 Currently, Managed Challenge actions are available in the following security products:

-When your application sends a challenge, your visitors either receive a non-interactive challenge page or a CAPTCHA.
+When your application sends a challenge, your visitors either receive a non-interactive or an interactive challenge page.

 Challenges are not supported by Microsoft Internet Explorer.
 If you are currently using Internet Explorer, try using another major web browser (Chrome, Safari, Firefox).